Pressio/pressio/docs/source/index.rst

 Generic programming and concepts
 --------------------------------

-Arguably the main building block of pressio is the use of generic programming.
+Arguably the main foundation of pressio is the use of generic programming--*or, more humbly, we can at least say that it is what we strive for*.
-Since the early development stages, we have tried to rely on concept-driven design (where by concept we mean C++ concepts).
+Since the early development stages, we have tried to rely on concept-driven design.
+Here, the term concept does not necessarily refer to the C++ concepts feature introduced in C++20.
-C++ concepts have formally entered the standard with C++20.
+Rather, you can think of it more loosely as "what properties/syntax a type meets, what you can do with it and, also, what a type should definitely satisfy".
+So, at least for now, think of the term concept a bit loosely.
-In pressio, however, we cannot yet upgrade to C++20, and thus we cannot use and *stricto sensu* enforce concepts.
+In pressio, in fact, we cannot yet upgrade to C++20, and thus we cannot use and *stricto sensu* enforce concepts.
-For now, concepts are present but enforced via SFINAE.
+For now, concepts are present but enforced via, e.g., SFINAE, or in some cases (abusing the syntax) with static asserts.
-Later on, when feasible, we will refactor to enforce/use them as the standard dictates.
+Later on, when feasible, we will enforce them as the standard dictates.

-The message we want to convey is that *"concepts" are a fundamental design part of pressio and are present everywhere*.
+The message we want to convey is that *"concepts" are a fundamental design part of pressio and are present everywhere*---note, that, if you have used C++ templates, you *have* used concepts knowingly or not.
-This is highlighted in this documentation website by dedicating to each component of the library a full section (see the sidebar menu on the left) to discuss and formalize how concepts are used in that component.
+In our documentation, we make the effort to highlight the use of concepts by dedicating to each component of the library a full section (see the sidebar menu on the left) to discuss and formalize how concepts are used in that component.

-..
-   and are
-   such a new, deep feature that it will require time before we see a widespread use in the C++ community.